 - Lights!
 Color!
 Action!
 1.2

-- Improved Animation Loop And Automatic Resizing 1.3
+- Improving Our Animation Loop and Adding Automatic Resizing 1.3

 - Loading External Models 1.7

 - Welcome to the Future: ES6 Classes 2.1